proudloyaltier/tiOS/README.md

 ## What's tiOS?

-tiOS is the operating system for timedia Display!
-TiOS uses TiDesign, our new design language (including tiOS UI and timedia Web UI).
+tiOS is the operating system for timedia Display! tiOS uses tidesign, our new design language (including tiOS UI and timedia Web UI).

 ## Change Log